We're updating our terminology in Jira

 2. Click Sub-tasks.

-3. Find the relevant sub-task issue type and click Edit.
+3. Find the relevant sub-task work type and click Edit.

 4. Edit the name, description, and avatar as needed and click Update

-Block a parent issue workflow based on a sub-task status
+Block a parent work item workflow based on a sub-task status

 You can create a custom workflow with the Sub-task Blocking Condition on the workflow transitions you want to block based on a sub-task's status.
-This type of condition can prevent a parent issue from being resolved until all of its sub-tasks are resolved.
+This type of condition can prevent a parent work item from being resolved until all of its sub-tasks are resolved.

 2. Click Workflows.